Focus on Improving Team Direction, Alignment, and Commitment (DAC)

 - Shared assumptions and cultural beliefs of the group as a whole.

 Of course, the DAC approach isn’t a quick fix.
-But, it does provide clarity and a way forward.
+But it does provide clarity and a way forward.

-So, if you are feeling the pressure to improve performance or your group is facing a big challenge, stop overloading yourself.
+If you are feeling the pressure to improve performance or your group is facing a big challenge, stop overloading yourself.
 Instead, turn to the team and start to work on its direction, alignment, and commitment.